HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA >

 d.
 The timetable listing the schedule of mining-related activities in the permit (Figure A, page OP-3A) and the timetable provided in the 2007 annual report both indicate that PRI is not in compliance with their restoration schedules for Wellfields C, D, and E. The schedule shows that Wellfield C should be decommissioning instead of in restoration, and that Wellfields D and E should be in restoration instead of production.

-> Download Notice of Violation, March 10, 2008 external link (ADAMS Acc.
+> Download Notice of Violation, March 10, 2008 (ADAMS Acc.
 No. ML080840311)

 > See also Smith Ranch operational issues